nikbhintade/sei-lst/README.md

 # Sei Liquid Staking

 -   [x] Find out how to access auto generated account of Sei local node
--   [ ] Integrate hardhat with our foundry project
+-   [x] Integrate hardhat with our foundry project
--   [ ] Write test that and try to run it on the local node
+-   [x] Write test that and try to run it on the local Sei node
+-   [ ] Find out why hardhat test doesn't set correct owner (MAJOR BLOCKER - becuase of this all the tests that I wanted to run on local Sei node are not running properly)

 ## Notes